Biomanufacturing Harvest Optimization with Small Data: Analysis

 \end{proposition}

 We notice from Proposition~\ref{theo:var_decomp}(i) that the bias $\mbox{E}\left[\widetilde{\sigma}_{t}^{(p)2} - \sigma^{(p)2}_c \right] = \dfrac{(2J_t-1)\sigma^{(p)2}_c}{J_t^2-2J_t} > 0$ for $J_t > 2$.
 Therefore, under model risk, on average the predictive variance $\widetilde{\sigma}_{t}^{(p)2}$ will be greater than the true variance $\sigma^{(p)2}_c$.
-Furthermore, as the amount of historical data $J_t$ increases, $\mbox{Var}\left[\widetilde{\sigma}_{t}^{(p)2}\right]$ converges to zero, and the predictive variance $\widetilde{\sigma}_{t}^{(p)2}$ will converge to $\sigma^{(p)2}_c$, which represents the protein growth-rate variance under perfect information. {Given }a particular realization of the historical data set $\mathcal{D}_t$, Proposition~\ref{theo:var_decomp}(ii) is useful in practice as it allows making a judgment on how the overall uncertainty in the protein growth rate is affected from the inherent stochasticity of the fermentation process and from the model risk.
-Notice that the ratio {of model risk to the inherent stochasticity, i.e., } $\check{\sigma}_{t}^{(p)2}/\hat{\sigma}_{t}^{(p)2} = 1/\nu_{t}^{(p)}$, only depends on the shape parameter $\nu_{t}^{(p)}$ {which is equal to $J_t$}.
-This intuitively shows that the model risk becomes smaller (relative to the {inherent} stochasticity of the process) as the size of the historical data increases.
+Furthermore, as the amount of historical data $J_t$ increases, $\mbox{Var}\left[\widetilde{\sigma}_{t}^{(p)2}\right]$ converges to zero, and the predictive variance $\widetilde{\sigma}_{t}^{(p)2}$ will converge to $\sigma^{(p)2}_c$, which represents the protein growth-rate variance under perfect information.
+Given a particular realization of the historical data set $\mathcal{D}_t$, Proposition~\ref{theo:var_decomp}(ii) is useful in practice as it allows making a judgment on how the overall uncertainty in the protein growth rate is affected from the inherent stochasticity of the fermentation process and from the model risk.
+Notice that the ratio of model risk to the inherent stochasticity, i.e., $\check{\sigma}_{t}^{(p)2}/\hat{\sigma}_{t}^{(p)2} = 1/\nu_{t}^{(p)}$, only depends on the shape parameter $\nu_{t}^{(p)}$ which is equal to $J_t$.
+This intuitively shows that the model risk becomes smaller (relative to the inherent stochasticity of the process) as the size of the historical data increases.

-Notice that the results in Proposition~\ref{theo:var_decomp} also apply to the impurity growth model.
-To be specific, the same results and discussion hold for the predictive variance $\widetilde{\sigma}_{t}^{(i)2}$ of the impurity growth rate, as the functional form and the underlying modeling assumptions are the same as in the protein growth model.
+Notice that Proposition~\ref{theo:var_decomp} also applies to the impurity growth model.
+To be specific, the same results hold for the predictive variance $\widetilde{\sigma}_{t}^{(i)2}$ of the impurity growth rate, as the functional form and the underlying modeling assumptions are the same as in the protein growth model.
 For brevity, we do not repeat those results in the paper.